 b) Ther promoter company has infused funds into the Company by way of Subordinate Debt and Inter Corporate Deposits for the purpose of the Project.
 DAMEPL has been set up to undertake the business of "Design, Installation, Commissioning, Operation and Maintenance of Airport Metro Express Line i.e. New Delhi - Indira Gandhi International Airport - Dwarka Sector-21" (project).
-Delhi Metro Rail Corporation Limited (DMRC) has entered into a Concession Agreement with the Company on August 25, 2008 for the project for a period of 30 years.
+Delhi Metro Rail Corporation Limited (DMRC) had entered into a Concession Agreement with the Company on August 25, 2008 for the project for a period of 30 years.
 These funds infused, carry zero percent interest and are repayable by mutual consent of the parties only after the senior lenders (Banks and Financial Institution) are paid in Full.

-On May 11, 2017 The Arbitration Tribunal awarded claim in favour of the Company which included interest on termination payment.
-Presently the claim of arbitration award is subjudice and matter is pending before the Hon.
+On May 11, 2017, the Arbitral Tribunal awarded claim in favour of the Company which included interest on Termination Payment.
+Presently the matter is subjudice and pending before Hon.
 Supreme Court.
 If the Hon.
-Supreme Court decided in favour of the Company, the Company would receive arbitration award amount along with the interest thereon.
-Since the Company would be receiving interest on the funds infused by the promoter for the purpose of the Project, the promoter has raised claim for interest on the funds infused by them from the date of commencement of the arbitration proceedings and at a rate equivaent to the rate awarded by the arbitration tribunal and Hon'ble Supreme Court.
-The interest expenditure as claimed by the promoters is not accounted since the arbitration matter is sub-judice.
+Supreme Court decides in favour of the Company, the Company would receive award amount along with the interest thereon.
+Since the Company would be receiving interest on the funds infused by the promoter for the purpose of the Project, the promoter has raised claim for interest on the funds infused by them from the date of commencement of the arbitral proceedings and at a rate equivaent to the rate awarded by the arbitral tribunal and Hon'ble Supreme Court.
+The interest expenditure as claimed by the promoters is not accounted for since the matter is subjudice.